 C.J.
 Prosise had two explosive performances against the Patriots and Eagles last year before landing on injured reserve.
 Durability is obviously an issue with Prosise, but he's worth the risk in the 11th round.
 The Seahawks will definitely give Prosise plenty of touches when he's healthy.

-Zach Ertz has been Carson Wentz's favorite target throughout the offseason, so he should be drafted much higher than the 11th round.
+Zach Ertz has been Carson Wentz's favorite target throughout the offseason, so he should be drafted much higher than the end of the 10th round.
 He and Wentz developed a great rapport toward the end of this past season, so that should carry over into 2017.

 Prior to the Jeremy Maclin release, I was pretty confused about why Taylor Gabriel and Tyreek Hill were being drafted nine rounds apart.
 I didn't even have them nine spots apart in my Fantasy Football Wide Receiver Rankings!
 Gabriel and Hill are effectively the same player, and Gabriel is in the better offense.
 Hill's role will increase with Maclin gone, but the fact remains that Gabriel still provides much more value.